m-n-hannah/Digital-Humanities-Job-Market/index.md

 1. Look for any positions with administrative responsibilities (postdocs love someone with admin experience).
 2. Look for easy-to-get CV items that don’t require a ton of work.
 3. Look for seminar papers or projects that you think you can rework and publish easily.
 Ask profs if you can write longer papers in seminar.
 4. Try to get some official recognition for DH work.
+Find allies and advocates who are able and willing to leverage their institutional and social capital to make DH labor visible.
-5. Apply for local fellowships or awards (GET RECOGNIZED!).
+5. Apply for local fellowships or awards (GET RECOGNIZED!
+Find ways to make your labor visible and legible).
 6. Diversify, diversify, diversify.
 Find ways to develop skills you can leverage in other jobs.
 Keep a journal or spreadsheet of such things so you can apply them later.
 7. Talk to your advisor about “alt-ac”—if they don’t support you, change advisors if possible.
+Alternatively, develop a network of mentors in addition to your advisor that can provide useful professional development and job search input.
 8. Incorporate DH into your dissertation if possible.
 9. Publish starting now.
 Pick top, peer-reviewed journals.
+10. Explore ways to use social media (specifically Twitter) as a personal learning network.
-10. Don’t be ashamed of failure.
+11. Don’t be ashamed of failure.
 Keep trying (I had the same article rejected several times before it was published).
-11. Run through every open door…
+12. Run through every open door…
-12. Try to teach tools and methods and content you think will be important later.
+13. Try to teach tools and methods and content you think will be important later.
 You’ll need to talk about this stuff.
-13. Start looking at the job lists now if you can manage it.
+14. Start looking at the job lists now if you can manage it.
 See what the “sub-fields” being requested are.
+15. Use a free career planning tool like [Imagine PhD](https://www.imaginephd.com/) to help identify potential growth areas.
-14. Create calendars and spreadsheets to organize your search.
+16. Create calendars and spreadsheets to organize your search.
 This is key!
-15. Be kind and patient with yourself.
-You're only one person after all...
+17. Be kind and patient with yourself.
+PhD programs and any kind of academic/alt-ac job search are deeply embedded in structures of privilege, ableism, etc. Find ways to practice self care and build a personal support network to walk through the job search with you.

 ## Other strategies
 Connect to professionals of interest for an informational interview.
 Are you interested in museum work or non-profits?
 Ask to chat with someone in an area of interest to gauge what kinds of skills you could develop while still in graduate school.

+Be mindful of who you're asking for time and emotional labor.
+Women, PoC, and contingent folks are disproportionately called on to undertake the emotional labor of mentoring and ad-hoc advising.
+Respect the limits of their time and resources.
+Look for ways to make their labor visible.

 If possible, try for an internship during the summer in an area you might be interested in later.
+Talk to your department and graduate college about possibe ways to create an internship experience on your campus, in a teaching center, archive, or digital scholarship unit.

 You can use Purdue to connect with alumni using the @GradProfCareers Twitter account.
 Also, you can use LinkedIn to connect to people in various fields.
 Purdue has access to a service for connecting students to internship opportunities called MyCCO.
 Free to use with your PUID.
 Use this before June.